wp-plugins/updraftplus/readme.txt

 * TWEAK: Bitcasa back-end now checks account quota and logs a warning if it looks like it will be exceeded
 * TWEAK: Email reports created by UpdraftPlus (free) now include the latest blog headlines from updraftplus.com
 * FIX: Reporting add-on could mis-display number of warnings when saying "X errors, Y warnings".
+* TRANSLATION: New Tagalog translation (thanks to Kristen Macasero)

 = 1.9.13 - 2014/05/19 =